Kodak Black: 2018–present

 On March 11, 2020, Kodak Black pleaded guilty to a firearms possession case he was charged with after being detained at the Canadian-American border with a Glock.
 With the sentencing set for March 24, the court considered between 2 and 7 years in prison, which would run concurrently with his 46-month sentencing for lying on federal paperwork.

 In June 2020, Kodak Black was serving his federal sentence at United States Penitentiary, Big Sandy, a high-security prison in Inez, Kentucky.
 In October 2020, Kodak Black was transferred to United States Penitentiary, Thomson.

 On January 19, 2021, President Donald Trump commuted Kodak Black's sentence for his 2020 conviction.
 Kodak Black still faced charges of criminal sexual assault in Florence, South Carolina, which prosecutors were looking to "aggressively" pursue.
 On April 28, 2021, Kodak took a plea deal in the alleged sexual assault case and pleaded guilty to a lesser charge of first-degree assault and battery, and was sentenced to 18 months of probation.

 Kodak failed a drug test in mid-2021, which was a violation of his supervised release terms.
 He was subsequently ordered by a judge to enter a rehabilitation center for 90 days.
 He completed the 90 days in December of that year.

 On January 1, 2022, he was arrested for trespassing in Pompano Beach, Florida.

 On July 15, 2022, Kodak Black's vehicle was stopped by Florida Highway Patrol because the window tint appeared darker than the legal limit.
 Police detected a smell of marijuana and searched the vehicle, finding a bag with 31 oxycodone tablets and almost $75,000 in cash.
 Kodak Black was charged with trafficking in oxycodone and possession of a controlled substance.
 His driver's license and vehicle tag were also expired.
 On July 20, 2022, Kodak was placed on house arrest after his arrest was said to be a violation of his supervised release.

 On December 7, 2023, Kodak Black was arrested in Plantation, Florida for possession of cocaine and tampering with evidence.
 A police officer initially approached him after his vehicle was blocking a roadway.
-Black was found with 4.1 g of cocaine after he tried to ingest the narcotics to avoid the officer discovering them.
+Black was found with 4.1 g of cocaine after he tried to ingest the drug to avoid the officer discovering them.
 He bonded out of jail after the incident, but it was reported on December 16, 2023, that he was once again back in federal custody for violating probation.
+He was later released in February 2024.
+He was later reported to be embroiled in a custody battle with Miranda Johnson, the mother of two out of his five children, while also facing accusations of failure to pay child support and domestic abuse.